 systemctl edit openqa-worker).
 However I'm fully open for discussions if we should really keep

-#6 Updated by ggardet_arm 8 months ago
+#6 Updated by ggardet_arm about 1 year ago

 Is there an option to tell: "Start after X, only if X is enabled.
 Otherwise, ignore." ?

 Because ATM, I disable openqa-webui/openqa-gru services, but they start again at each boot due to openqa-worker service which is a bit annoying.

 systemctl edit openqa-worker if there is no better defaults.